cypress-io/cypress-documentation/source/guides/core-concepts/introduction-to-cypress.md

   expect($element.find('input')).to.not.exist
 })
 ```

-There's an {% url 'open discussion' https://github.com/cypress-io/cypress/issues/205 %} about this behavior.
-{% endnote %}

 These rules are pretty intuitive, and most commands give you the flexibility to override or bypass the default ways they can fail, typically by passing a `{force: true}` option.